yochaigal/cairn/wip/2e/core-rules.md

 - PCs can enlist **hirelings** to aid them in their expeditions.
 Hirelings cost between 1-30gp per day, depending on skill and specialization.
 - To create a hireling, choose an appropriate role from the [Hirelings](/wip/2e/marketplace#hirelings-per-day) table in the Marketplace.
 Roll 3d6 for each attribute, and 1d6 for their HP.
 Give them **equipment** appropriate to their station, then roll on the Character Traits tables to further flesh them out.
 - Alternatively, choose an appropriate [**background**](/wip/2e/character-creation#backgrounds) and **name** from the [Character Creation](/wip/2e/character-creation) guide.
 Roll (or choose from) the tables for that background.
 Then, roll for Rations, Gold Pieces, Attributes, HP, and age.

+## Inventory Slots

+- Most items take up one slot unless otherwise indicated.
+- _Petty_ items do not take up any slots. _Bulky_ items take up **two** slots.
+- A bag of coins worth less than 100gp is _petty_ and does not occupy a slot.

 ## Combat